KoyelDas-14/Right-Diet-For-Chicken/README.md

 generate samples for regression coefficients.
 After that using boxplot, confidence interval, testing of hypothesisI reached to a conclusion.

-• One can refer this file to understand the findings.
+• One can refer to the attached file to understand the findings.